-The following table sets forth, for each NEO, the values of all incentive plan awards which vested or were earned during the year ended December 31, 2020.
+The following table sets forth, for each NEO, the values of all incentive plan awards which vested or were earned during the year ended December 31, 2021.

 Value vested d

 Name & Position Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) (2) Value earned during the year - Non-equity incentive plan compensation (\$) (3)

-Fernando Ganoza CEO 111,742 Nil 56,045
+Fernando Ganoza CEO 126,783 Nil 128,836

-Alain Bureau President Nil Nil Nil
+Alain Bureau President 30,578 Nil 4,834

-Jorge R. Ganoza VP Operations and Projects 60,850 Nil 20,373
+Jorge R. Ganoza VP Operations and Projects 78,019 Nil 39,658

+Matias Herrero (4) CFO Nil Nil Nil

-William Tsang CFO (3) 20,397 Nil Nil
+William Tsang (5) CFO 12,362 Nil Nil

 - (1) The value of an option-based award is the product of the number of Common Shares issuable on the exercise of the option on the vesting date multiplied by the grant date fair value calculated using the Black-Scholes option pricing model, which is described above.
-Please see the table under "Outstanding Share-based and Option-based Awards to NEOs" for the "inthe-money" value of these options on December 31, 2020. - (2) The value of a share-based award is the product of the number of Common Shares issuable on the vesting date multiplied by the closing market price on the vesting date. - (3) RSU's that were payable in cash.
+Please see the table under "Outstanding Share-based and Option-based Awards to NEOs" for the "inthe-money" value of these options on December 31, 2021. - (2) The value of a share-based award is the product of the number of Common Shares issuable on the vesting date multiplied by the closing market price on the vesting date. - (3) RSUs that were payable in cash. - (4) Mr. Herrero was appointed CFO of the Corporation on July 2, 2021. - (5) Mr. Tsang resigned his position as CFO of the Corporation on July 2, 2021.